harfbuzz/boring-expansion-spec/VARC.md

 };
 ```

+When decoding a `VarCompositeGlyph`, the decoder stops when the bytes for the
+glyph are depleted.

 ## Variable Component Record

-A Variable Component record encodes one component's glyph index, variations location, and transformation in a variable-sized and efficient manner.
+A Variable Component record encodes one component's glyph index, variations
+location, and transformation in a variable-sized and efficient manner.

 ```c++
 struct VarComponent